codefellows/seattle-ops-301d8/class-06/lab/README.md

 This lab requires that you've established a VPN tunnel between two pfSense networks in VirtualBox.

-- Share a folder on Windows Server.
+- Share a folder on the Corporate Windows 10.
-- From Windows 10 (internal), access the shared folder.
+- From another VM on the Corporate (internal) network, access the shared folder.
 Create a file.
 Include a screenshot of this operation.
-- From Windows 10 (external), access the shared folder via VPN.
+- From External Windows 10, access the shared folder via VPN.
 Create a file.
 Include a screenshot of this operation.

 ### Part 3: Configuring the Networks

 Now that we have established normal comms between the networks, and know that the file share is working, let's start experimenting with NAT.
-We can use a 1:1 NAT rule in pfSense to convert the IP address of our Windows Server for VPN users.
+We can use a 1:1 NAT rule in pfSense to convert the IP address of our Corporate Windows 10 for VPN users.

 - In pfSense, utilize 1:1 NAT to convert the file server IP to a different IP if accessed via VPN tunnel.
 - To accomplish this, you may need to configure other areas of pfSense such as Advanced Outbound NAT.
 Read up on documentation to explore how this can be achieved.